macimax/WIKI_STEPMANIA/Compiling-StepMania.md

 ```
 The job count passed to make should not be more than double the number of cores you have.

+#### Fetching the 5.2 branch
+5.2 was merged into master.
+Fetching master will fetch the 5.2 branch.

+*Note: 5.1 was renamed to 5.2 after 5.1.-3 so an intermediate release could be made.*

 #### Fetching the 5.1 branch
-5.1 was merged into master.
-Fetching master will fetch the 5.1 branch.
+Use the `5_1-new` branch instead of `master`.

 #### Fetching the 5.0 branch
-Use the branch name `5_0` instead of `master`.
+Use the `5_0` branch instead of `master`.

 ####3: Making a Launcher